ladla8602/dca-docs/resources/docs/1.0/overview.md

 ## Features
 Start your project with this starter code base which eventually reduces your development life cycle and save your 600+ hours in coding.

-The template contains 36+ screens, all of which follow material design guidelines!
+The template contains many screens, all of which follow material design guidelines!

-Doctor's Digital Flutter app features:
+Our Flutter app features:

 - Clean code with individual modules